GDRNPP: A Geometry-guided and Fully Learning-based Object Pose Estimator: Experiments

-\textbf{Datasets.} We conduct our experiments on four datasets: Synthetic Sphere~\cite{lepetit2009epnp,hu2020single_stage}, LM~\cite{Hinterstoisser2012}, LM-O~\cite{Brachmann2014Learning6O}, and YCB-V~\cite{xiang2017posecnn}. \emph{The Synthetic Sphere dataset} contains 20k samples for training and 2k for testing, created by randomly capturing a unit sphere model using a virtual calibrated camera with focal length 800, resolution 640$\times$480, and the principal point located at the image center.
+\textbf{Datasets.} We conduct our experiments on nine datasets: Synthetic Sphere~\cite{lepetit2009epnp,hu2020single_stage}, LM~\cite{Hinterstoisser2012} and seven core datasets included in the BOP benchmark~\cite{hodan_bop20}. \emph{The Synthetic Sphere dataset} contains 20k samples for training and 2k for testing, created by randomly capturing a unit sphere model using a virtual calibrated camera with a focal length of 800, resolution 640$\times$480, and the principal point located at the image center.
 The Rotations and translations are uniformly sampled in 3D space, and within an interval of $[-2,2]\times[-2,2]\times[4,8]$, respectively. \emph{LM dataset} consists of 13 sequences, each containing $\approx$~1.2k images with ground-truth poses for a single object with clutter and mild occlusion.
-We follow ~\cite{brachmann2016uncertainty} and employ $\approx$15\% of the RGB images for training and 85\% for testing.
-We additionally use 1k rendered RGB images for each object during training as in ~\cite{li2019cdpn}. \emph{LM-O} consists of 1214 images from a LM sequence, where the ground-truth poses of 8 visible objects with more occlusion are provided for testing.
-Apart from the real data from LM, we also leverage synthetic data for training.
-Similarly, we render 10k synthetic images (\texttt{syn}) for each object as in \cite{peng2019pvnet}. \emph{YCB-V} is a very challenging dataset exhibiting strong occlusion, clutter and several symmetric objects.
-It comprises over 110k real images captured with 21 objects, both with and without texture.
-For both LM-O and YCB-V, we also leverage the publicly available synthetic data using physically-based rendering (\texttt{pbr})~\cite{hodan_bop20} for training.
+We follow~\cite{brachmann2016uncertainty} and employ $\approx$15\,\% of the RGB images for training and 85\,\% for testing.
+We additionally use 1k rendered RGB images for each object during training as in~\cite{li2019cdpn}. \emph{LM-O} consists of 1214 images from an LM sequence, where the ground-truth poses of 8 visible objects with more occlusion are provided for testing. \emph{YCB-V} is a very challenging dataset exhibiting strong occlusion, clutter and several symmetric objects.
+It comprises over 110k real images captured with 21 objects, both with and without texture. \emph{T-LESS} contains 30 industry-relevant objects that lack significant texture or discriminative color.
+It is quite challenging due to object symmetries and mutual similarities between objects. \emph{TUD-L} comprises three moving objects captured under diverse lighting conditions and varying degrees of occlusion. \emph{IC-BIN} provides a comprehensive collection of cluttered scenes involving two objects with heavy occlusion, specifically designed for evaluating pose estimation in the bin-picking scenario. \emph{ITODD} comprises grayscale images captured in realistic industrial scenarios, featuring a diverse collection of 28 textureless objects. \emph{HB} consists of 33 objects captured in 13 scenes, each exhibiting varying levels of complexity.
+For all the seven BOP core datasets, we also leverage the publicly available synthetic data using physically-based rendering (\texttt{pbr})~\cite{hodan_bop20} for training.